-Currently the Trustees have appointed Legal and General Investment Management Limited (LGIM) and Fidelity Investments (Fidelity) who are authorised under the Financial Services and Markets Act 2000 to undertake investment business.
+The Trustees have appointed Legal and General Investment Management Limited (LGIM) and Wellington Asset Management (Wellington) who are authorised under the Financial Services and Markets Act 2000 to undertake investment business.

-LGIM manages a portfolio of equities on a passive (index tracking) basis, as well as a bespoke pooled fund mandate consisting of LDI and Buy and Maintain Credit assets.
-Fidelity actively manages a Global Small Cap Equity fund.
+LGIM manages a portfolio of equities on a passive basis, as well as a bespoke pooled fund mandate consisting of LDI and Buy and Maintain Credit assets.

-It was agreed in March 2021, following advice from the investment consultant, that the Plan would target interest rate and inflation hedge ratios of 90% of the total liabilities, as valued on a gilts + 0.5% p.a. basis.
+It was agreed in March 2021, following advice from the investment consultant, that the Plan would target interest rate and inflation hedge ratios of 90% of total liabilities, as valued on a gilts + 0.5% p.a. basis.
 The Liability Benchmark Portfolio provided to LGIM was calculated by the Plan Actuary and sets out the key characteristics of the Plan's liabilities.
-This mandate hedges interest rate and inflation risk but does not provide longevity hedging.
-The Trustees agreed to increase the hedge ratio gradually over time, with the target hedge ratio expected to be achieved in Q2 2021.
+The Plan's LDI mandate hedges interest rate and inflation risk but does not provide longevity hedging.
+The Trustees will review the target level of hedging as part of any investment strategy review and following the triennial actuarial valuation.